dsalomoni/bdp2-2022/cloud_automation/README.md

 For more information on the course, see <a href=https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2020/435337>here</a>.

+Note: all commands below should be performed on VM1.

 ## Create a directory for this module and go there

-Do all of this of VM1.

 ```
 mkdir -p ~/cloud_automation